Blog

 Frequently Asked Questions

-Yes, but the output quality is limited by what you can remember or reconstruct after the fact.
+Yes, but the ceiling is low.
 A name and a company name produces a generic draft.
-A name, a voice note, and a set of intent signals produces a draft that sounds like it was written by someone who remembered the conversation.
+A name, a transcribed voice note, and a set of intent signals produces a draft that references the actual conversation.
+The AI did not get smarter.
+The input got better.
+That is the difference Habsy makes.

 Related reading